Jinay98/LLD-System/docs/amazon/AMAZON-INTERVIEW-COPILOT.md

 ---

 # ===============================================================
-# ROUND 3 — HM / BEHAVIORAL PROTOCOL
+# ROUND 3 — HM + HLD COMBINED ROUND PROTOCOL
 # ===============================================================

-## 👤 HM ROUND — WHEN TO TRIGGER
+## 👤 HM + HLD ROUND — WHAT TO EXPECT

+**This is a single round that mixes two types of questions:**
+1. **Behavioral / LP questions** — "Tell me about a time..." → primary LP probed is **Earn Trust**
+2. **Resume deep-dive** — "Walk me through how you built X" → implementation details of your Dream11/Walmart systems
+3. **HLD concepts** — "Why did you choose Kafka over SQS?" / "How does Redis handle eviction?" → grilling on any tech component you mentioned

+**Primary LP: Earn Trust**
+> "Leaders listen attentively, speak candidly, and treat others respectfully.
+They are vocally self-critical, even when it's embarrassing.
+They do not believe their or their team's body odor smells of perfume.
+Leaders have conviction and are tenacious.
+They do not compromise for the sake of social cohesion."

+**What Amazon is really looking for in Earn Trust:**
+- **Vocal self-criticism**: Can you admit a mistake or a flaw in your own work *before* being asked?
+Did you name what was wrong specifically, not vaguely?
+- **Candor over comfort**: Did you say a hard truth (to your team, to stakeholders) even when it was uncomfortable?
+- **Reliability / follow-through**: Did you commit to something and deliver?
+Did you close the loop?
+- **Truth-seeking, not ego-protecting**: When you disagreed, was it because of evidence or because of pride?

-Trigger when: "Tell me about a time when..." / "Give me an example of..." / "Describe a situation where..."
+**Trigger when:** "Tell me about a time when..." / "Give me an example of..." / "Describe a situation where..." / "Walk me through [your system]" / "Why did you choose [tech]?"

 ---